Summary Of The DeWalt Dws780 Review

 Final Word on The DeWalt Dws780

-If you are a serious DIY’er, renovator or a professional carpenter or builder there likely isn’t better value for money.
+If you are a serious DIY’er, renovator or professional carpenter or builder there likely isn’t better value for money.
 The Dewalt DWS 780 compound miter saw ticks all the boxes.
 The build quality is excellent so I would expect to get many years of service from the machine.

 For contractors and tradespeople, this miter saw would provide great productivity and a tool that will pay for itself over and over.